team-charls/charls/README.md

 Before any major breaking change in the API and/or ABI a branch will be created from master to freeze that snapshot as LTS branch.

+## Related Projects

+* [CharLS.Native .NET](https://github.com/team-charls/charls-native-dotnet) - a .NET 5.0 adapter assembly for CharLS
+* [JPEG-LS WIC codec](https://github.com/team-charls/jpegls-wic-codec) - Windows Imaging Component (WIC) codec for JPEG-LS .jls files
+* [charls-js](https://github.com/chafey/charls-js) - WebAssembly build of CharLS, [Demo](https://chafey.github.io/charls-js/test/browser/index.html)

 ## Users & Acknowledgements

 CharLS is being used by [GDCM DICOM toolkit](http://sourceforge.net/projects/gdcm/), thanks for [Mathieu Malaterre](http://sourceforge.net/users/malat) for getting CharLS started on Linux.
 Kato Kanryu wrote an initial version of the color transforms and the DIB output format code, for an [irfanview](http://www.irfanview.com) plugin using CharLS.
-Thanks to Uli Schlachter, CharLS now finally runs correctly on big-endian architectures like Sun SPARC.

 ## Legal